 Identifying and understanding how people perform and develop their talents as early in the recruitment process as possible will build stronger teams and organizations from the start.

-How you interview, assist managers in specifying their needs, and reach out to candidates to attract and select the best, begins with how you are going take on the challenges of becoming an exceptional recruiter.
+How you interview, assist managers in specifying their needs, and reach out to candidates to attract and select the best, begins with how you take on the challenges of becoming an exceptional recruiter.

-Recruiting people is difficult, error prone, risky and expensive, because people are complex and so many variables are at play that are beyond your control.
+Recruiting people is difficult, error-prone, risky, and expensive because people are complex, and so many variables are at play that are beyond your control.
 Competition for talent will remain high, and looking for the best fit will continue to be challenging.

 What’s your best way to perform as a recruiter?
 How can you excel in your job as a recruiter?
 How can you be positive with candidates whose behaviors are distant from your own?
-Who will be the best additions for your organization?
+Who will be the best additions to your organization?

 One of the biggest difficulties in recruitment is making an accurate prediction about how well a candidate will perform in the position.
 In this process, the interview is an important piece of it, when data about the candidate can be further obtained and checked.